dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorial/index.md

 more that could be done, here are a few ideas:

 - the routing algorithm is very basic and assumes your players can travel over water, perhaps some form of path finding would work better in more complex maps.
-The `com.scottlogic.hackathon.game.GameMap.findRoute()` method may help you here
+The `com.scottlogic.hackathon.game.GameGeometry.findRoute()` method may help you here
 - the battle rules are such that your players can eliminate enemy players without taking losses, you could add some logic to ensure you outnumber your enemies
 - be careful that you don't leave your own spawn point undefended, if it gets destroyed then you cannot spawn more